 Fraud and anomaly detection

-Most anomalies in a CEF are not dramatic fraud events.
+Most anomalies in a CEF aren't dramatic fraud events.
 They're posting errors, duplicate activity, unusual timing, stale approvals, unexpected overrides, or transactions that deserve a second set of eyes.

 A healthy control environment catches small irregularities early, before they become expensive explanations to the board or the auditor.

 Analytics can flag patterns that don't fit normal activity, especially when transactions, approvals, and account movements are reviewed together instead of in isolation.
-That reduces the number of surprises and gives managers a more disciplined exception process.
+Fewer surprises, and a more disciplined exception process.

 The Data and KPIs That Drive CEF Decisions